jupihes/presentation/presentation.rst

 General Challenges for Telco's
 ------------------------------

-what are general Challenges for Mobile Operator
+What are general Challenges for Mobile Operator

 .. image:: images/ADL-2-challenges.png
 	:height: 20px